AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/activities-attribution/activities-attribution-faq.md

 **What is the [!DNL Marketo Measure] Campaign Name?**

 Since these Activities result in a Touchpoint, [!DNL Marketo Measure] must know which Channel and Subchannel they belong to.
 For each rule, you are required to provide a [!DNL Marketo Measure] Campaign Name.
-Once that is created, use the Online Channels CSV to map that [!DNL Marketo Measure] Campaign Name to its appropriate Channel.
+After that is created, use the Online Channels CSV to map that [!DNL Marketo Measure] Campaign Name to its appropriate Channel.
 The [!DNL Marketo Measure] Campaign Name also appears on the Touchpoint itself within the [!UICONTROL Ad Campaign Name] field.

 **What other Touchpoint fields are populated?**